The Friendship Circle: Socializing NYC Kids with Special Needs

 But I don't want my son to miss out on valuable social interactions.
 Playdates help him forge relationships and learn typical social cues.
 That's why I'm so glad I found The Friendship Circle, a nonprofit organization that pairs teen volunteers with children with special needs for fun and friendship.

-While The Friendship Circle is run by the Jewish organization Chabad, families of all backgrounds are welcome.
+While The Friendship Circle NYC is run by the Jewish organization Chabad, families of all backgrounds are welcome.
 Its signature program is Friends at Home, during which a typical needs teen volunteer spends time playing with your special needs child in your home once a week for free.
 This year the org has more volunteers than ever in Manhattan and Brooklyn, but match-ups aren't guaranteed.
 It all depends on availability and location.

 There's also Sunday Circle, a free drop-off program that meets the first Sunday of every month from 1 to 3pm in Chelsea.
 Children with special needs get to enjoy music, science, cooking and art activities, as well as complimentary snacks.
 Again, teen volunteers lead all the fun and there's an emphasis on socializing.